esamattis/piler/README.md

 ## Sharing code with the server

-Ok, that's pretty much what every asset manager does, but with *node-pile* you can share code directly from your server code.
+Ok, that's pretty much what every asset manager does, but with *Piler* you can share code directly from your server code.

 Let's say that you want to share a email-validating function with a server and the client